magicmatatjahu/adi/README.md

 - [ ] support resolution hooks like `onPending`, `onActivation` like in autoFac. `onPending` should be static.
 User should be able to create this function in provider definition.
 - [ ] call provider def for static methods - create something like `@Bean` annotation in Spring
 - [ ] handle in proper way Inquirer provider in normal injection and in method
+- [ ] Remove inject from useClass provider